-In exercise of the powers conferred by section 24O of the Civil Aviation Act 1969 [Act 3], the Chief Executive Officer makes this Civil Aviation Directive 6401 - Flight Procedure Design (CAD 6401 - FPD), pursuant to Regulation 76, 189 and 193 of the Malaysian Civil Aviation Regulations (MCAR 2016).
+In exercise of the powers conferred by Section 24O of the Civil Aviation Act 1969 [Act 3], the Chief Executive Officer makes this Civil Aviation Directive 6401 - Flight Procedure Design (CAD 6401 - FPD), pursuant to Regulation 76, 189 and 193 of the Malaysian Civil Aviation Regulations (MCAR 2016).

-This CAD contains the standards and requirements and procedures pertaining to units of measurement to be used in air and ground operations and is compliant with Malaysian Civil Aviation Regulations.
+This CAD contains the standards, requirements and procedures pertaining to the provision of Flight Procedure Design and is compliant with Malaysian Civil Aviation Regulations.
 The standards and requirements in this CAD are based mainly on the Standards and Recommended Practices (SARPs) contained in the International Civil Aviation Organisation (ICAO) Annex 6 to the Chicago Convention Operations of Aircraft (OPS) and Procedures for Air Navigation Services - Aircraft Operations, Volume II - Construction of Visual and Instrument Flight Procedures (PANS-OPS, Doc 8168).

-This Civil Aviation Directives - Flight Procedure Design (CAD 6401 - FPD) is published by the Chief Executive Officer under Section 24O of the Civil Aviation Act 1969 [Act 3] and come into operation on 1 May 2021.
+This Civil Aviation Directives - Flight Procedure Design (CAD 6401 - FPD) is published by the Chief Executive Officer under Section 24O of the Civil Aviation Act 1969 [Act 3] and come into operation on 15^{th} November 2022.